 Each state's remote seller taxation laws are different.
 If you sell products or services to be used in other states, you may be required to pay sales tax in that state.
-You can access more information on other states' laws and contact information by visiting https://sd.gov/remoteseller.
+You can access more information on other states' laws and contact information by visiting US Departments of Revenue by State.